 - > Leather-style detailing

 - > Durable bottom panel

-The Nomatic Travel bag in 30L is a solid option when it comes to weekend breaks, getaways, road trips – any short trip.
+Nomatic is only available in the US so this is the perfect prescription from those of us from the other 196 countries.
+The AER Travel Pack 2 is a solid option when it comes to weekend breaks, getaways, road trips – any short trip.
 Aesthetically, it fits in on a city break, but for more rugged trips, this awesome backpack is designed with durability in mind, with waterproof material and sealed zippers.

 #2 – Top Expandable Weekend Bag for Men

 This is the bag for people who prefer suitcases to hiking backpacks, but don’t want the impracticalities of either.
 The Tortuga Setout Divide Backpack can pack a compact 26 litres worth of stuff into it, but thanks to some nifty expandable capabilities, this bad boy can go all the way up to 34L.

 With this backpack, Tortuga have solved the problem of just how frustrating a hiking or “typical” backpacking pack can be.
 Instead of having to stuff one massive compartment with all of your luggage – and having to rifle through it all to find what you want – the Divide Backpack is full of organisational wonders and a clamshell opening for a stress and hassle-free trip.